Table of Contents

 add_item_backpack

 Spawns an item from a template and places it in the player backpack.
-Supports autocomplete for template IDs.
+Supports autocomplete for template IDs and an optional stack amount for stackable items.

 Resolves the backpack either from BackpackId or from the equipped Backpack layer item.
 Context: InGame only.
 Access: GameMaster.